Clash of the Titans

 DOWNLOAD

-Another entry in the 3D Hollywood frenzy, Clash of the Titans (a remake, actually) was, as expected, trashed by critics.
+All About Soundtracks Review: Another entry in the 3D Hollywood frenzy, Clash of the Titans (a remake, actually) was, as expected, trashed by critics.
 As many other action flicks on contemporary cinema, it relies too much on CGI effects and wall-to-wall action, rather than character development, which, of course, asks for a type of music so bombastic that it almost seems entertaining.

 (Read more)